metoppv/improver/doc/source/metadata/Reference.rst

 This CF coordinate variable is used for indexing ensemble members and has the ``standard_name`` attribute set to ``realization``.
-This is not usually seen in the metadata of IMPROVER output files, IMPROVER usually generated probabilities of exceedance or percentiles.
+This is not usually seen in the metadata of IMPROVER output files, IMPROVER usually generates probabilities of exceedance or percentiles.
 However, it will be seen in the input file metadata and may be seen in the output data ``cell_methods`` where processing has been applied over realizations